ScottLogic/quantifying-ai-productivity/README.md

 You can add tests to this file, or create a new test suite.

 You can also run tests headlessly using `npx cypress run`

+## Using Postman

+There is a Postman collection under the test folder.
+This can be imported into Postman, which can be used to aid development and testing.